Savage Planet devs create Raccoon Logic game studio in Montreal

 Team background

-The team has previously held positions at Ubisoft, Electronic Arts, and WB Games among others.
+The team has held positions at Ubisoft, Electronic Arts, and WB Games, among others.
 They aren’t talking about their game yet.
-Hutchinson was previously a creative director at Ubisoft Montreal, where he directed Far Cry 4 and Assassin’s Creed 3.
+Hutchinson was a creative director at Ubisoft Montreal, where he directed Far Cry 4 and Assassin’s Creed 3.
 Other past work includes Spore, The Sims 2, and Army of Two: The 40th Day for EA.

-Schneider was previously a cofounder of WB Games Montreal where he served as the executive producer on Batman: Arkham Origins and Batman: Arkham Knight, Schneider’s other past work includes EA’s Army of Two and Army of Two: 40th Day, Battlefield Vietnam, and the original Splinter Cell.
+Schneider was a cofounder of WB Games Montreal, where he served as the executive producer on Batman: Arkham Origins and Batman: Arkham Knight, Schneider’s other past work includes EA’s Army of Two and Army of Two: 40th Day, Battlefield Vietnam, and the original Splinter Cell.

 “We felt like there was some unfinished business and we wanted to continue the work we had started,” Schneider said in an interview.